Cranberry Almond Biscotti are made with dried cranberries and almonds. These biscotti cookies are crunchy, great with a cup of coffee!

 - vanilla extract

-Since cranberry almond is one of my favorite flavors and they pair well naturally, I went with it but feel free to try other combinations such as cranberry pistachios, chocolate hazelnut, white chocolate cranberry-orange, almond anise.
+Cranberry and almond together is one of my favorite combination but you can swap your choice of dried fruits/nuts/flavorings in this recipe.
+Feel free to try these flavors like cranberry pistachios, chocolate hazelnut, white chocolate pistachios, cranberry orange, and almond anise.
 Instead of vanilla extract, you can also try almond/anise/lemon/rum extract to change the flavor profile.

 Cranberry Almond Biscotti